hitd/hitd/Readme.md

 The same way we are confident about building nanoservices, we are confident about the fact that you can make scalable software with _hitd_.
 Programmatically, there is no difference between reaching a local or a remote service :  all you have to do is a change in configuration.

-When a microservice is become a contention point, you can instantiate another instance of it on the same router.
+When a microservice become a contention point, you can instantiate another instance of it on the same router.
 Then the load will spread over the different instances.

-For complex softwares, you can create complexe architecture to change the location of processing.
+For complex softwares, you can create complex architecture to change the location of processing.

 ## Not So Opinionated

 Of course, when designing complex softwares you have to make some choices.
-From Start, we decided to focus on simplicity and scalability.
+From start, we decided to focus on simplicity and scalability.
 We also wanted customization to be easily defined by configuration and not having to change the code.
 Moreover, because we think that each project is different, you should have the choice to architect components the way you want.
 Of course, one of the goal of the micro-service approach is to have more reusable bricks between projects.
 It is totally up to you whether you want to instantiate the microservices for all of your project, or if you prefer a global instantiation.
 And of course, you can choose it for each service.